gangdong/gangdong.github.io/_posts/2019-12-21-Fingerprint-frmk3.markdown

 categories: Android Fingerprint
 Published: true
 ---
-After the last two articles, this article will have a discussion on the remain part of the fingerprint framework on android.
-This page will get the end of this topic.
+Following the last two articles, this article will have a discussion on the remain part of the fingerprint framework on android.
+This article will get the end of this topic.

 In last article,<br>
 [Android Fingerprint Framework (2)]({{site.baseurl}}/android/fingerprint/2019/12/07/Fingerprint-frmk2.html)<br>